Support employee work-life balance

 You can use a template to get you started with writing a flexible working policy that fits your organisation:

-- The Equality Commission for Northern Ireland has developed a model policy and procedure template for employers on handling requests for flexible working (PDF, 1.07MB).
+- The Equality Commission for Northern Ireland provides a model policy and procedure template on handling requests for flexible working (PDF, 1.07MB) suitable for employers to adapt for their business needs.

 Flexible working request templates